ii/coredns/plugin/forward/README.md

 * **IGNORED_NAMES** in `except` is a space-separated list of domains to exclude from forwarding.
   Requests that match none of these names will be passed through.
 * `force_tcp`, use TCP even when the request comes in over UDP.
-* `health_checks`, use a different **DURATION** for health checking, the default duration is 0.5s.
-  A value of 0 disables the health checks completely.
 * `max_fails` is the number of subsequent failed health checks that are needed before considering a backend to be down.
 If 0, the backend will never be marked as down.
 Default is 2.
 * `expire` **DURATION**, expire (cached) connections after this time, the default is 10s.